-- Screening starting at age 40: This saves the most lives, but only four jurisdictions allow women to self-refer for a mammogram at 40: BC, PEI, YT, NS.
-In AB and NWT, a requisition from a doctor is required for the first screen and then self-referral is allowed after the first screen. - Annual screening starting at age 40: Cancers in the 40s can grow aggressively, but only in these 3 jurisdictions can women self-refer for mammograms annually: PEI, NS, YT (and AB after first screen). - Breast density notification: Only in these six provinces are all women directly informed of their breast density: BC, NS, AB, MB, PEI, NB.
-Only women in the highest category are informed in SK, ON, NL, NWT, and YT. - Annual mammograms for women in Category D density: These are the only jurisdictions where women with the highest category of density are asked to return for a mammogram every year instead of every two years: ON, PEI, NL, SK, NWT, YT - 5.
+- Screening starting at age 40: This saves the most lives, but only four jurisdictions allow women to self-refer for a mammogram at 40: BC, PEI, YT, NS; in AB (40-45).
+In AB women can self refer at 45.
+In NWT, a requisition from a doctor is required for the first screen and then self-referral is allowed after the first screen. - Annual screening starting at age 40: Cancers in the 40s can grow aggressively, but only in these 3 jurisdictions can women self-refer for mammograms annually: PEI, NS, YT (and AB after first screen). - Breast density notification: Only in these seven provinces are all women directly informed of their breast density: BC, NS, AB, MB, PEI, NB, ON.
+Only women in the highest category are informed in SK, NL, and YT. - Annual mammograms for women in Category D density: These are the only jurisdictions where women with the highest category of density are asked to return for a mammogram every year instead of every two years: ON, PEI, NL, SK, NWT, YT - 5.
 Annual screening for women 50 and above: Only YT and ON allow women aged 50 and above to book a mammogram annually.
-In BC, women can book every 18 months. - 6.
-Supplemental screening for women with dense breasts: In BC, women with dense breasts can access screening ultrasound paid for by MSP.
+In BC, women can book every 18 months. - Supplemental screening for women with dense breasts: In BC, women with dense breasts can access screening ultrasound paid for by MSP.
 In all other jurisdictions except NS, women can access screening ultrasound if they can get a requisition. - Risk Assessment for women starting at age 25: Experts recommend assessment between age 25-30. - Screening should continue after age 75: Experts recommend screening continues if a woman is in good health. - 9.
 If you have a first degree relative with breast cancer, annual mammography is recommended.